What is a Network Interface Card?

 What is the primary function of a Network Interface Card (NIC)?

-The primary function of a NIC is to facilitate communication between a computer and a network by converting data into transmittable signals and vice versa.
+The primary function of a NIC is to facilitate communication between a computer and a network by converting data into signals for transmission and vice versa.

 Can a NIC support both wired and wireless connections?